Finishing – Preparing 3D prints for touch readers

 Textures are useful for better replicating the properties of the object being represented, or for distinguishing between different parts of the model, or for highlighting key areas.
 Textures may be incorporated into the 3D printed model itself, or added after printing.

 Fine-grained textures such as sand or model-makers grass can be added to the surface of a 3D model.
 First, evenly spread a layer of craft glue using a spatula or piece of card.
 Then, spread your material on top.
 After drying, removing any excess materials that did not adhere properly.
 Be aware that some mending may be necessary for high-use items.
+Alternatively, paint with sand mixed in has long been used to give the feel of stone to handmade models for blind students1.

 Overhead image of 3D printed map with grassy area going over the top of the buildings of Parliament House